-

 North Greenville’s Yankee Aviator: Raymond Beyer

 “It’s the dreamers who gave us the things we have today.
 I like to think of them as independent thinkers.
-To me an independent thinker is the loneliest man in the world.”- Admiral Raymond H. Beyer One of the most interesting alumni to attend North Greenville was Raymond H. Beyer.
-These stories usually start with Read more
+To me an independent thinker is the loneliest man in the world.”- Admiral Raymond H. Beyer Perhaps one of the most interesting alumni to attend North Greenville was Raymond H. Beyer.
+Raymond was born December… Read more

 -